 To be fair, it’s not so much that Canadian merchant account providers are terrible by definition; it’s just that there are not enough good ones.
 Whereas in the US we have a lot of decent credit card processing options, there aren’t many reputable processors to choose from in Canada.
-There are only a handful that I would recommend, and even out of those, there’s only one that I can recommend.
+There are only a handful that I would recommend, and even out of those, there’s only a couple that I can recommend.
 The best option for Canadian small businesses who don’t want to break the bank is National Processing (see our review).
 The account fee is $9.95, no monthly minimum, and retail markup percentage is just 0.20%.
 The worst option, judging by all the negative reviews that we receive, is probably Pivotal Payments thanks to the plentiful complaints available for this company.

 Table of Contents

 With Square, an “alternative” or “third-party” payment processor, you get an aggregate merchant account shared with other merchants.
 This means you don’t have your own dedicated merchant account, but on the bright side, you don’t have any merchant account contract or monthly fees to contend with.
-The only fees with this mobile and tablet-based system are the credit card processing fees – which are admittedly on the higher side, at 2.75% per swipe/dip – but if you process less than $5K–$10K each month, you might save money vs. a traditional merchant account.
-To help you choose between Square and a traditional merchant account, read Square vs. a Merchant Account.
+The only fees with this mobile and tablet-based system are the credit card processing fees – which are admittedly on the higher side, at 2.75% per swipe/dip – but if you process less than $10K each month, you might save money versus a traditional merchant account.

 One thing to note about Square is they do have a paid Square for Retail package that has additional point of sale features.
 However, for most small businesses, the free version of Square will be sufficient.